Social action, health and safety at work

 The medical committee is competent with regard to tenured civil servants, non-tenured agents both IATS and teacher-researchers.

-The medical committee comprises two practitioners of general medicine, to whom is added, for the examination of cases falling within his or her qualification, a specialist in the condition for which long-term sick leave or long-term leave is requested.
+This medical committee comprises two general practitioners, who are joined by a specialist in the condition for which long-term sick leave or long-term leave is requested, to examine cases falling within his or her area of expertise.

-The full and alternate members of the medical committee are appointed by the minister concerned for a period of three years.
+The full and deputy members of the medical committee are appointed by the minister concerned for a period of three years.
 They must be chosen from lists drawn up by the prefects.

 The secretariat of each committee is provided by a doctor appointed by the minister concerned.